Benedict3007/anomaly-detection-super-resolution/README.md

 ![Model Performance Comparison](assets/results_graph.png)

-*Caption: The SR-based models demonstrate competitive performance against a specialized anomaly detection model, particularly on the MVTec Carpet dataset, validating the core hypothesis that reconstruction error can serve as an effective proxy for anomaly detection.*
+*Caption: The SR-based models demonstrate competitive performance against a specialized anomaly detection model, particularly on the MVTec Grid dataset, validating the core hypothesis that reconstruction error can serve as an effective proxy for anomaly detection.*

 ---